 However, there are many circumstances in which researchers need to capture insights from a particular type of user because they're the only ones who would know whether the tool could be helpful to them as they work.

-UserTesting's Research Team knows firsthand how important (and challenging) it is to write solid screener questions, so below are some guidelines and examples that can help you get just the right user for your next remote, unmoderated user test.
+UserTesting's Research Team knows firsthand how important (and challenging) it is to write solid screener questions.
+Below are some guidelines and examples to help you get just the right user for your next remote, unmoderated user test.

 Many of the guidelines for writing good screener questions are the same as the guidelines for writing great Multiple Choice questions:

 1. Always provide a "None of the above," “I don't know," or “Other" option just in case you've forgotten to include an answer that applies to the user or the user is confused by the question.
 This is especially important to include in screeners because if users don't have this option and pick an answer at random, they might accidentally end up in your test.

 Poor example: Which of the following social networks do you have an account with?

 Should be...: Which of the following social networks do you have an account with?

 2. Provide clear and distinct answers that don't overlap each other.

 Poor example: How many salespeople do your team support?